Joan Browning: Awards and honors

 In 2000, Browning received the West Virginia Martin Luther King Jr. "Living the Dream Award".
 In 2005, Browning received the Martin Luther King Achievement Award from West Virginia University.
 On April 27, 2024, Browning received an honorary Doctor of Letters from Marshall University.
+On June 8, 2025, Marshall University dedicated an honorary bench on their campus with a plaque reading "West Virginia's Freedom Rider.